BrooklynCISDept/brochures/_UndergradContent/CSMinor.markdown

 sequence: 60
 ---

-Students can officially minor in CS by taking 12 credits in CIS electives numbered at least 2000, including at least one of 3130 or 3310.
+Students can officially minor in CS by taking 12 credits in CIS electives whose course numbers are above 2000, including at least one of 3130 or 3310.
 At least 6 of the credits presented for the minor must be completed at Brooklyn College.
 The 12 advanced elective credits must be completed with an average of C or better.

 Three possible minors are the following: